MarcJAndersen/rrdfqbcrnd0/rrdfqb/inst/doc/get-cube-vocabulary.md

 ---
-title: "Get RDF data cube vocabulary as turtle file from qb: http://purl.org/linked-data/cube#"
+title: "Get RDF data cube vocabulary as turtle file from qb: (http://purl.org/linked-data/cube#)"
 author: "mja@statgroup.dk"
-date: "2015-12-26"
+date: "2016-01-03"
 ---

+# Get RDF data cube vocabulary as turtle file from qb: (http://purl.org/linked-data/cube#).

+This script retrieves the RDF data cube vocabulary and stores it as a .ttl in the packages.

 ## Setup